 Upon acquisition of Melco Crown Macau in 2006, MCE underwent a group restructuring in order for the Company to become the intermediate holding company of the Gaming Group (the "Transaction").
 On June 7, 2006, MCE set up the Company and transferred its interests in MPEL International Limited ("MPEL International"), a wholly-owned subsidiary of MCE, which in turn is the immediate holding company of the Gaming Group, to the Company.
 The Transaction was completed on June 26, 2006.
-The consolidated financial statements of the Group have been prepared on the basis that the Company has been the holding company of MPEL International and the Gaming Group since the establishment of MPEL International and the Gaming Group as there is no change in MCE's control of MPEL International and the Gaming Group before and after the Transaction.
+The consolidated financial statements of the Group have been prepared on the basis that the Company has been the holding company of MPEL International and the Gaming Group since the establishment of MPEL International and the Gaming Group before and after the Transaction.